 Once you’ve found your perfect name, include it on your Articles of Organization to automatically register it.
 In the event that you’re not quite ready to file an LLC, you can place a 120-day hold on your name by submitting a name reservation request.

-A resident agent is your LLC’s liaison to the state, the mediator who takes care of all your important legal, tax, and compliance documents, keeping your business in good standing.
-Without a valid resident agent’s name and address, your Articles of Organization will be incomplete, so make sure you have an agent ready beforehand.
+A registered agent is your LLC’s liaison to the state, the mediator who takes care of all your important legal, tax, and compliance documents, keeping your business in good standing.
+Submit your Articles of Organization without including a registered agent’s information and your document will be rejected, so make arrangements with your agent before filing.

-Your agent can either by an individual – who must be a Kansas resident with a physical in-state address – or a business entity that’ authorized to do business in the state, like a resident agent service.
+Your agent can be either an individual Arkansas resident with a physical in-state address (not a P.O. box) or a business entity – like a registered agent service – that’s authorized to do business in Arkansas.

 Quick Note: If your first choice doesn’t work out, don’t worry.
-You can always change your resident agent in the future.
+You can always change your registered agent in the future.

-Preparing to File Your Kansas Articles of Organization
+Preparing to File Your Arkansas Articles of Organization

 Now for the main event: the Articles of Organization.
-Here’s your opportunity to get your LLC officially on record and authorized to conduct business in Kansas.
+Here’s your opportunity to get your LLC officially on record and authorized to conduct business in Arkansas.

 - The LLC name